AdobeXD/plugin-samples/migrations/index.md

 ### 3. Understand the new structure of `main.js`

-A modal plugin needs one function to be exported:
+A modal-dialog command needs one function to be exported:

 ```js
 function enlargeRectangle() {